Celebration of Life Ideas & Service Options

 Ask attendees to bring along a story or memory of your loved one to share.
 Guests comfort levels will vary – you may want to provide time for those who would like to publicly share their memory, but also note cards for those who prefer to write down their memory to privately be shared with the family.

-If planning for snacks or refreshments, plan to enjoy your loved one’s favourite dishes or treats.
+If planning for snacks or refreshments, plan to enjoy your loved one’s favorite dishes or treats.

 Display a photo memory board, a memorial table or a memorial DVD of images of your loved one doing what they enjoyed most.
 Photos, which capture a moment, often spark conversation and bring up forgotten memories.